GoogleChrome/developer.chrome.com/site/en/blog/removing-push/index.md

 ## Conclusion

 The web needs to be able to try things, and discard them when they are not used.
-Although the potential for Push sounded great, in reality using it was more problematic than envisaged, so it is time to say goodbye to Push from the web browser.
+Although the potential for Push sounded great, in reality using it was more problematic than envisaged.
+However, we learned a lot from Push that went into the design of 103 Early Hints.
+Now it's time to complete the progression and move away from Push.

 ## Acknowledgements